mdda/mdda.github.io/_posts/AI/2016-07-30-workshop-at-fifth-elephant-2016.md

-Although I normally just put up links to presentation materials here after an event, it has been *suggested* by the organisers that I write a little about the Workshop contents, target audience, etc. so that people can decide whether to attend :
+Although I normally just put up links to presentation materials here after an event, it has been *suggested* by the organisers that I write a little about the Workshop contents, target audience, etc. so that people can also decide whether to attend :

 ### The Workshop 'Pitch'